This article discusses how to find and locate the chain master link to easily replace the chain.

 - Always check the master link and chain compatibility before installing.

-- Third-party brands such as KMC and YBN make reusable master links that are reusable up to five times.
+- Third-party brands such as KMC and YBN make reusable master links up to five times.

 - The more times a reusable master link is reused, the weaker it gets.
 If the master link snaps on easily, it’s time to use a new one.